cinoryhq/cinoryhq/README.md

 Simple.
 Fast.
 Focused.

 Cinory is designed to be a companion — not a distraction — for people who love movies and TV shows.

+---

+Made with a focus on simplicity, speed, and user experience.